Academic advice and guidance

 See also the University Regulations on Work and Assessment.

 For more information consult our Coursework and Assessment guidelines.

-Students who fail courses should (1) read the formal advice letter that they receive from the Department or College and (2) contact their Director of Studies as soon as possible to plan an enrolment pathway to complete their degree.
+Students who fail courses should (1) read and follow the instructions in the formal advice letter that they receive from the Department or College and (2) contact their Director of Studies as soon as possible to plan an enrolment pathway to complete their degree.

 - Students will be required to reenrol in a failed course and pass it in a subsequent year.

 - Students typically enroll in a combination of courses from two professional years (split year enrolment) in order to complete their degree.